terra-campaigns/degenesis/systems/ruin.md

 Different types of Burn are harvested depending on Earth Chakra proximity.
 Burn can be of two potencies.
 Weak Burn deals **d4** Spore Infestation and its effect lasts for one scene.
-Potent Burn deals **d12** Spore Infestation and its effect lasts for one hour.
+Potent Burn deals **d12** Spore Infestation and its effect lasts for one day.

 |          |                                                                                                                                                                                                                                            |                                                          |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------- |